wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <img width="914" alt="k8s-docker" src="https://user-images.githubusercontent.com/300046/95684822-564dfa80-0bb1-11eb-803a-1c742cf0bd07.png">

+This tutorial focuses on <strong>Docker</strong> containers as Kubernetes' <strong>Container Runtime Interface (CRI)</strong>.
+BTW Kubernetes had worked with <strong>rkt</strong> (pronounced "rocket") containers, which provided a CLI for containers as part of CoreOS.
+Rkt became the first archived project of CNCF after IBM bought Red Hat with its competing "containerd" <a target="_blank" href="https://github.com/kubernetes-sigs/cri-o">cri-o technology.

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.

-This tutorial focuses on <strong>Docker</strong> containers as the <strong>Container Runtime Interface (CRI)</strong>.
-But Kubernetes had worked with <strong>rkt</strong> (pronounced "rocket") containers, which provided a CLI for containers as part of CoreOS.
-It became the first archived project of CNCF after IBM bought Red Hat with its competing "containerd" <a target="_blank" href="https://github.com/kubernetes-sigs/cri-o">cri-o technology.

 CRI-O, Docker, ContainerD support Runc.
 Runc is the low-level tool which does the heavy lifting of spawning a Linux container. (<a target="_blank" href="https://www.youtube.com/watch?v=0uy2V2kYl4U" title="Feb 15, 2019">See CVE-2019-5736</a>).